 If you put money into this partnership, it is no longer on your balance sheet.
 It is taken off of your balance sheet.
 It’s not available to your creditors because what’s the rule?
 Rule #1 What you don’t own can’t be taken from you.

-When the assets hit the brown bucket, the second rule which is no country in the world automatically enforces you as judgment is triggered.
-And look who’s in control, at the partnership level, it's this general partner right here.
+When the assets hit the brown bucket, the second rule which is, no country in the world automatically enforces you as judgment is triggered.
+Look who’s in control, at the partnership level.
+It’s this general partner right here.
 I’m circling, this general partner right here is in control.

-So, this is a typical typical structure.
+So, this is a typical asset protection structure.
 I’m going to just pop up a typical kinetic plan structure.
 It’s very much the same.
-It's very much the same.
 What’s the difference?
 Here it is.
-The difference is, see this second yellow circle, a typical kinetic asset protection trust has a U.S. co-trustee and I structure mine in most cases so that the U.S. co-trustee has power over this.
+The difference is, see this second yellow circle, a typical kinetic asset protection trust has a U.S. co-trustee, and I structure mine in most cases so that the U.S. co-trustee has power over this.

-Download Ebook ‘Asset Protection in a nutshell here’
+Download Ebook ‘Asset Protection Example in a nutshell here’